CP1401/Practicals/prac_10/README.md

 ## i.
 Generating A File Of Random Floating-Point Numbers
 Write a program that writes a customised collection of random integers to a file.
-Ask the user for the 4 values below, then generate the file.
+Ask the user for the inputs as below, then generate the file.
 So,
 ```
 Enter the filename: RandomNumbers.txt